maijoshi/ParaSudoku/README.md

 We played around with the values X (the number of threads) and D (the number of spots that a thread would fill before pushing the valid boards back to the stack) to determine the optimal values.

+We played around with the value of D instead of simply setting D = 1 in order to reduce contention.
+If we pushed and popped from the global stack every time a thread filled in a new spot on the board, all the threads would be doing very little work and would be contending for the lock on the global stack often.
+This, in turn, would cause a major downturn in performance.

+Based on our hypothesis that the threads would be contending for the locks on the global stack often, we decided to implement a second version of a parallelized backtracking portion in Crook's Algorithm.

 #### Version 2: Local Stack

+In the second version, we had each thread push and pull boards from its own local stack instead of the common global stack.
+The parallelized portion of the backtracking portion works as follows:

+1. Create X threads and send each thread a different starting board and a local stack.
+2. Each of the X threads should then:
+    1. Fill in D spots of board.
+    2. Push back all valid boards to its local stack.
+    3. Pull another board and repeat the process of filling in the next D spots.

 ## Results